Working at CMRE

 Payable tax-free, in Euro at the end of each month comprising the following:

 (a) Basic Salary

-(b) Household Allowance
+(b) Basic Family Allowance

 (c) Expatriation Allowance (not applicable to Italian citizens)

-(d) Dependent Children's Allowance
+(d) Dependent Child Supplement/s

 Members of staff whose normal place of residence on appointment is more than 100 km from La Spezia are entitled to reimbursement of travel expenses on the basis of economy class air fares.
 Grade A staff are entitled to first class rail travel.
 Spouses and dependent children of staff members who have completed their probationary period are entitled to reimbursement of travel, on condition that they have set up their main residence with the staff member.
 The travel expense of the staff member are paid on arrival, those of spouse and dependents after successful completion of the probationary period.